-Gaps There is limited local-to-local resource sharing and coordination.
-2. The Region does not have a process or system for jurisdictions to share information with each other about what resources they need or what resources they have available.
-3. There is mixed desire for Mutual Aid Agreements in both the public and private sectors.
+Gaps 1.
+There is limited local-to-local resource sharing and coordination.
+2. The Region does not have a process or system for jurisdictions to share i each other about what resources they need or what resources they have a 3.
+There is mixed desire for Mutual Aid Agreements in both the public and pri ivate sectors.
 Recommendations for the Region Years 1-2 1.
-Encourage logistics representatives from local jurisdictions, tribal nations, the State and the private sector to meet regularly to improve coordination and share logistics best practices and challenges.
-2. Use the Coordination Plan's Incident Snapshot form to share immediate status and participate in Regional Conference Calls to maintain real-time information sharing.
-Improve and build on the State and Local Logistics Call described in this annex.a) Support State efforts to pre-plan and regularly test the Logistics Call.
+Encourage logistics representatives from local jurisdictions, tribal nations the private sector to meet regularly to improve coordination and share practices and challenges. e logistics dest Practices and challenges.
+Use the Coordination Plan's Incident Snapshot form to share immedia participate in Regional Conference Calls to maintain real-time information statements. ate status and